flyteorg/flyte/rsts/deployment/cluster_config/general.rst

 Cluster Resources
 =================
-These are free-form key-value pairs that are used when filling in the templates that the admin feeds into its cluster manager.
+These are free-form key-value pairs used when filling in the templates that the admin feeds into its cluster manager.
 The keys represent templatized variables in `cluster resource template YAML <:admin/sampleresourcetemplates>`__ and the values are what you want to see filled in.